China Believes US-Taliban Deal To Pave Way For Withdrawal Of Foreign Troops From Afghanistan: Spokesperson - UrduPoint

 China Believes US-Taliban Deal To Pave Way For Withdrawal Of Foreign Troops From Afghanistan: Spokesperson

-Welcoming the US-Taliban peace deal likely to be signed later this month, a Chinese Foreign Ministry spokesperson on Monday said China believed that the treaty would pave way for a smooth and orderly withdrawal of foreign troops stationed in Afghanistan and prevent terrorist organizations from taking advantage of the situation in that country
+Welcoming the US-Taliban peace deal likely to be signed later this month, a Chinese foreign ministry's spokesperson on Monday said that China believed that the treaty would pave way for a smooth and orderly withdrawal of foreign troops stationed in Afghanistan and prevent terrorist organizations from taking advantage of the situation in Afghanistan

-BEIJING, (APP - UrduPoint / Pakistan Point News - 24th Feb, 2020 ) :Welcoming the US-Taliban peace deal likely to be signed later this month, a Chinese Foreign Ministry spokesperson on Monday said China believed that the treaty would pave way for a smooth and orderly withdrawal of foreign troops stationed in Afghanistan and prevent terrorist organizations from taking advantage of the situation in that country.
+BEIJING, (APP - UrduPoint / Pakistan Point News - 24th Feb, 2020 ) :Welcoming the US-Taliban peace deal likely to be signed later this month, a Chinese foreign ministry's spokesperson on Monday said that China believed that the treaty would pave way for a smooth and orderly withdrawal of foreign troops stationed in Afghanistan and prevent terrorist organizations from taking advantage of the situation in Afghanistan.

-"We welcome the news that the United States and the Afghan Taliban will reach and sign a deal," Chinese Foreign Ministry Spokesperson Zhao Lijian said here at a press conference.
+"We welcome the news that the United States and the Afghan Taliban will reach and sign a deal," Chinese Foreign Ministry's Spokesperson Zhao Lijian said during his first press conference held here.

 "We hope that the relevant agreements will be smoothly implemented to prepare a ground for a political settlement of the Afghanistan issue," he added.